Private ChatGPT for Business, Deployed on Your Infrastructure

 Every engagement includes deployment, model-gateway setup, SSO and RBAC configuration, branding, and a team-onboarding playbook.
 After that, an optional managed retainer covers monitoring, version upgrades, model additions, custom-agent buildouts, and quarterly reviews.
 Or you can take ownership in-house — we hand off a complete runbook and Infrastructure-as-Code repo either way.

-Related solutions in the private-AI cluster
+Related Solutions in the Private-AI Cluster

-AI Transformation Workshop
+Learn more →AI Transformation Workshop

 Half-day strategy workshop to map your connector landscape and identify the right LibreChat deployment shape for your environment.
-Book a workshop →

-60-minute scoping call.
-We’ll talk through your current search stack, seat economics, and data-residency profile, then sketch the right LibreChat deployment.
-Book a session →
+30-minute scoping call.
+We'll talk through your current chat stack, seat economics, and data-residency profile, then sketch the right LibreChat deployment.

-AI Consultant vs In-House Team
+Book a session →AI Consultant vs In-House Team

 Honest tradeoffs on bringing the LibreChat deployment in-house versus engaging a partner for build + managed.
-Read the comparison →